opencredo/kafka-connect-venafi/README.md

   * Importance: high

 ``venafi.password``
-  The password to use with the api.
+  The password to use with the API.

   * Type: string
   * Importance: high

 ``venafi.username``
-  The username to use with the api.
+  The username to use with the API.

   * Type: string
   * Importance: high